premkyumnam/Task-4_L1-Online-Delivery/README.md

 These tools enabled me to effectively extract insights and meaning from the data.</p>

 <h1>Results:</h1>
-<p>First,I tried to find out the total number of restaurants using <br> <em>"total_resutaurants=len(df)"</em><br><br> And then,  I got the total number of restaurants that do not offer online delivery i.e., 7091  and <br>the total number of restaurant that offer online delivery is 2451. <br>And tried to find out the percentage of restaurants that offer and do not offer online delivery.
+<p>First,I tried to find out the total number of restaurants by using this code: <br> <em>"total_resutaurants=len(df)"</em><br><br> And then,  I got the total number of restaurants that do not offer online delivery i.e., 7091  and <br>the total number of restaurant that offer online delivery is 2451. <br>And tried to find out the percentage of restaurants that offer and do not offer online delivery.
 This is the formula I am applying here: <br><br><br>

   <p>
   $$ \text{Online Delivery Percentage} = \left( \frac{\text{Online Delivery Counts}}{\text{Total No. of Restaurants}} \right) \times 100 $$